 “I truly believe that provided with the right environment and the correct therapeutic support and guidance that any individual can move from the darkness of addiction into the light of recovery and live and enjoy life to their full potential”Adrian is a certified FDAP Practitioner

 Tina Mccoy MBPSS

-Senior PractitionerTina is a member of the British Psychological Society and has a First Class, Double Honours Degree in Psychology and Community Studies from the University of Bolton.
+Senior PractitionerTina is a member of the British Psychological Society and has a First Class, Double Honours Degree in Psychology and Community Studies from the University of Bolton including a Diploma in Counselling with Distinction.
 She has been a vital member of the Acquiesce team since the beginning and holds a strong passion for the field of addiction.
 Tina began her journey in this area with the Bolton Drug and Alcohol Service, where she gained vital experience and expertise working with addiction in a community setting.
 During this time, she served as a Psychosocial Intervention Practitioner before joining Acquiesce.

 As our Senior Practitioner, she has extensive experience in co-ordinating the recovery journey of our residents and families affected by substance misuse and affiliated issues and we are so happy to have her on our team.
 Tina is a forward thinker and skilled in the delivery of a variety of interventions, techniques and approaches to support the recovery process.
 She is also an esteemed graduate member of the British Psychological Society and is talented in understanding the workings of the addicted brain.
 She refuses to let our residents go through the treatment programme without addressing each aspect of their behavioural issues.
 She is very committed to enabling people to grow and attain effective long-term personal development.
 Along with her other qualifications Tina is a Member of the Federation of Drug & Alcohol Practitioners (FDAP) and holds an NCFE Substance Misuse and Mental Health Award.